Simplicity S65 Cordless Multi-Use Review

 Mid pile

-Similar to hard floors, the S65 picked up 100% in all the mid-pile experiments – impressive given its price level.
+Similar to hard floors, the S65 achieved 100% in all mid-pile experiments – an impressive result, given its price level.

 Please note that I used the max setting for the closing passes, which helped it pick up every crumb.